Phased Industrial Flat Roof Replacement

 North York, Ontario

 Our client, Dorplex Industries Limited in the North York area of Toronto, bought an industrial property in and around 2011.
 The 66,310 square foot roof was 40 years old and poorly maintained.
 When our client moved in, they found numerous active leaks that needed extensive repairs and partial replacement.
-From severe metal deck substrate corrosion to solving active leaks during extreme Canadian winters, Elite found innovative solutions to the various challenges with this phased industrial roof replacement.
+From severe metal deck substrate corrosion to solving active leaks during extreme Canadian winters, Elite found innovative solutions to the various challenges with this phased industrial flat roof replacement.

-Sometimes, a complex industrial roofing project with a large budget calls for a phased approach.
+Sometimes, a complex industrial flat roofing project with a large budget calls for a phased approach.
 After discussing project requirements with our client, we broke the project down into three phases: (1) the production area, (2) the office, manufacturing, and assembly areas, and (3) additional manufacturing and assembly areas, raw materials storage, and shipping and receiving.
 Each phase, with its challenges and solutions, is described below.

 Phase 1—Production Area #1 (2012):